Energy Certificate Requirement Germany: 2026 Guide

 How Long Is an Energieausweis Valid?

 If your certificate was issued in 2016 or earlier, check the expiry date before listing a property.
-An expired certificate does not satisfy the energy certificate requirement in Germany, even if the building has not changed.
+An expired certificate does not satisfy the energy certificate requirement Germany's GEG establishes, even if the building has not changed.

 Can an Energieausweis Be Created Online?